lpsinger/userguide/capabilities.rst

 ======================

-This section summarizes the observing capabilities of the global gravitational-wave detector network as of late 2018.
+This section summarizes the observing capabilities of the global gravitational-wave detector network as of early 2019.
 This as a quick reference to the anticipated commissioning and observing schedule, sensitivity to gravitational-wave transients, and sky localization accuracy, as described in the following external documents: